China - U.S. Export Controls China - U.S. Export Controls

 On June 28, 2005, President Bush signed Executive Order 13382, which amended Executive Order 12938 by providing sanctions against entities that finance and support proliferation activities.
 Chinese entities have been sanctioned under this Executive Order, as well as under the Iran Nonproliferation Act of 2000 (P.L.
 106-178), Iran-Iraq Arms Nonproliferation Act of 1992 (P.L.
 102-484), and Executive Order 12938, as amended by Executive Orders 13094, 13128, and13382.
 Additional information on these sanctions can be found on the State Department website.

-In addition, Although foreign made items incorporating less than 25 percent controlled U.S.-origin content are generally not subject to the EAR for purposes of export or reexport to China, there is no de minimis for exports to China of foreign made items incorporating U.S.-origin 600-series and 9x515 content.
+In addition, although foreign made items incorporating less than 25% controlled U.S.-origin content are generally not subject to the EAR for purposes of export or reexport to China, there is no de minimis for exports to China of foreign made items incorporating U.S.-origin 600-series and 9x515 content.
 All such items will remain subject to the licensing requirements of the EAR, regardless of the level of U.S.-origin 600-series and 9x515 content.

 The point of contact for U.S. Department of State licensing issues at the U.S. Embassy Beijing is the Economic Section, Tel: (86) (10) 8531-3000, Fax: (86) (10) 8531-4949.